-The reliefs that did survive the test of time depict the usual scenes that you can expect in ancient Egyptian temples and monuments.
+The reliefs that did survive the test of the time depict the usual scenes that you can expect in ancient Egyptian temples and monuments.
 It depicts the gods and also the kings of the Ptolemaic Dynasty making offerings to those gods.

 The crocodile god Sobek is prominently featured and various scenes depicting “Season of the Harvest” and the subsequent “Season of the Emergence,” which represents the end of the harvest season, can be found here.